hadi-tim/Seismic-Prod-Log-Processing/README.md

 # Processing production logs using Python and SQL

 In a seismic acquisition survey all of the field and processed seismic data are held digitally on removable or external hard drives.
 Back to the base camp this data and ancillary field data will be analysed and QCed properly.
 One of the most important ancillary field data that we receive is called “Oberver Log”, it contains all the necessary information we need about the records (SEG-D files).
-All the details are specified in this report, such as missed shots, bad traces, noisy files…etc.
+All the details are specified in this report, such as missed shots, bad traces, noisy shots.
+In addition, some recording systems generate what is called a production log in XML format, including the information of the acquisition records, data type (correlated or uncorrelated), time stamp, reshoot status...etc.
-Now days the production logs are generated automatically from the recording unit.
-Some systems supplied the logs in [XML](https://docs.python.org/3/library/xml.etree.elementtree.html) (Extensible Markup Language) format which makes the QC task difficult.<br>
+The production log is generated automatically from the recording unit and it's in [XML](https://docs.python.org/3/library/xml.etree.elementtree.html) (Extensible Markup Language) format which makes the QC task difficult.<br>
 <br>
 For this reason, I generated a python code using ElementTree Python module and SQL to parse the information, process it and then output it in an excel file from the SQLite database file.